Guide to Work, Study, Travel and Living Abroad

 The Meeting

-My driver deposited me in a clearing after a fierce thunderstorm and simply pointed into the bush.
-I began walking and almost immediately encountered a fat Baobob tree hung densely with animal skulls and hunters' bows that had me wondering, “What have I done?”
-The tree marked the perimeter of the clan’s territory and its purpose was to transfer whatever power was embodied in the killed animal to the bow of the hunter.
-I relaxed a bit upon realizing that not one of the skulls was human.
+After a fierce thunderstorm, my driver deposited me in a clearing and pointed into the bush.
+I began walking and almost immediately encountered a fat Baobob tree hung densely with animal skulls and hunters' bows, which had me wondering, "What have I done?"
+The tree marked the perimeter of the clan's territory, and its purpose was to transfer whatever power was embodied in the killed animal to the bow of the hunter.
+Upon realizing that not one of the skulls was human, I relaxed a bit.

 Author at kill tree.

-Close by, I came upon several women with small children whose complete indifference to my presence allowed me to take their photos.
-They sat flat on the ground, legs outstretched in the wet mud, wrapped in colorful cloaks, and chattered in a social fashion with the tongue clicks and guttural pops only they employ.
+Close by, I encountered several women with small children whose complete indifference to my presence allowed me to take their photos.
+They sat flat on the ground, legs outstretched in the wet mud, wrapped in colorful cloaks, and chattered socially with the tongue clicks and guttural pops only they employ.
 Spread about them in loose formation were low shelters fashioned from tree limbs and tall grasses, used during the rains and then abandoned.

 Hadzabe women and children.

 I climbed a slight rise and crested the summit, where I found myself face to face with a perfect diorama of early man.
 Several hunters from the clan squatted around an open fire under the granite mouth of an ancient cave.
-An overpowering aroma of local ganja came to my nose and I was immediately offered their pipe, a small white appliance fashioned from an old animal bone.
+An overpowering aroma of local ganja came to my nose.
+I was immediately offered their pipe, a small white appliance created from an old animal bone.

 Gathered squatting around the open fire.